-Janessa Glenn is counsel at the firm’s Austin office where she concentrates her practice on a variety of administrative law issues, environmental regulatory issues, and environmental litigation.
+Janessa Glenn is counsel at the firm's Austin office where she concentrates her practice on M&A environmental due diligence, environmental regulatory issues, and a variety of administrative law issues.
+Her current practice particularly focuses on the environmental aspects of the acquisition and development of large-scale alternative energy projects.
 Janessa practices both before state agencies, including contested case proceedings, and in state court related judicial review of agency decisions.
-Her current practice also includes a concentration on the management and conveyance of surface and groundwater rights, Superfund cost recovery and appellate practice before the Texas Courts of Appeal and the Texas Supreme Court.
-Recently, Janessa’s practice has included LNG air permitting in Texas.
+She frequently represents clients in Superfund cost recovery matters, both state and federal.
+Recently, Janessa's practice has included LNG air permitting in Texas.

 Prior to joining the firm, Janessa was a partner at an Austin law firm.
 She served as briefing attorney to the Honorable Justice Woodie Jones, Third Court of Appeals for the State of Texas, during the 1998-1999 term.

 - Listed in Best Lawyers in America® for Environmental Law (2020-2023)